sez11a/liferay-docs/userGuide/en/chapters/09-using-web-forms-and-dynamic-data-lists.markdown

 This isn't all that exciting, but it allows users to see the list's contents, and if they have permission, to add and/or edit list items.
 Within a site like `list.it`, this type of interaction is used for display-only lists that the user chooses to expose to others, or for the user's own private lists.
 But you can improve the display.
 You can show the data in a spreadsheet, so you can view the responses to your Volunteer Sign-Up in a comfortable, easy-to-read format.
 The Dynamic Data List Display portlet provides an easy way for a user (such as a member of a site) to interact with whatever list is active and available.

-While it's possible to ask everyone to contribute to the data list within the control panel, it's much better to give them a simple way to access the list.
+While it's possible to ask everyone to contribute to the data list within the Control Panel, it's much better to give them a simple way to access the list.
 Liferay provides the Dynamic Data List Display portlet to ease the integration of your new list onto your site.
 With your list in hand, head over to the page you want and add the portlet.
 It works much like the Web Content Display portlet: use the gear icon to select a list for display or use the pen/paper icon to add a new list.
 The default display spills out the contents of the list, but can be configured to use a different display template, which is explored later in this chapter.
 The two important configuration options to consider are:

 **Editable:** allows users that have permission to add new entries to the list.
 By default, this is disabled and when enabled, administrators are the only ones with add permission.
 To easily grant access to other users, edit the permissions on the list you'd like to grant access to, and grant the `Add Record` permission.